naaszja/pod3-giphy-saga-project/README.md

-# Redux Saga Garden

-An epic garden
+# Giphy Search and Favorites

 ## Prerequisites